Do You Like Horny Bunnies?

 Ecchi na Bani-san wa Kirai?
-(Japanese: エッチなバニーさんは嫌い?; "You don't hate Sexy Bunnies, Right?" localised as Do You Like Horny Bunnies?) is a bishōjo game developed by ZyX and released by G-Collections in 2001.
+(Japanese: エッチなバニーさんは嫌い?; "You Don't Hate Sexy Bunnies, Right?" localised as Do You Like Horny Bunnies?) is a bishōjo game developed by ZyX and released by G-Collections in 2001.

-The game is a multi-scenario interactive eroge, although there is about five or ten minutes of clicking through dialogue before it becomes interactive.
-The main character is 18-year old Yukari Fujisawa, a feminine-looking Japanese boy who has never had sex with a girl.
+The game is a multi-scenario eroge.
+The main character is 18-year-old Yukari Fujisawa, a feminine-looking Japanese boy who has never had sex.
 He starts working as a waiter in a membership restaurant, Platinum, where all the female employees wear Playboy bunny suits.
-Soon he finds out that the other waitresses, including his own cousin Sae Ishigami, have very unusual sexual tendencies.
+Soon he finds out that the other wait staff, including his own cousin Sae Ishigami, have unusual sexual tendencies.

-The game features the original Japanese voices along with an English translation and is uncensored.

 A sequel, Do You Like Horny Bunnies?
 2, which is set in another branch of Platinum with cameos from the original's characters, was also released in 2002.

 Story

-Yukari Fujisawa is a boy who works at the Platinum restaurant, an exclusive Italian eatery.
-He was employed for a strange and embarrassing reason: he was mistaken as a girl.
-The girls are good at figuring it out, but either they will either ruin his job or the discovery can make his and their jobs and lives much easier and more fun, exciting, interesting, and especially enjoyable.
+Yukari Fujisawa is a boy who was employed by the exclusive Platinum restaurant because he was mistaken for a girl.
+His female coworkers will soon figure it out, and the discovery will either ruin his job or make his and their lives much easier and more exciting.